-Read about Lodge bakeware in my article What Bakeware is Made in the USA
+Yes, Lodge Manufacturing makes cast iron bakeware.
+Read more about it in my article What Bakeware is Made in the USA

 Lodge vs Le Creuset

-Comparing Lodge and Le Creuset Dutch round ovens of the same size reveal that the Lodge handles are longer but thinner in-depth compared to the Signature Le Creuset.
+Comparing Lodge and Le Creuset Dutch round ovens of the same size reveal that the Lodge handles are longer but thinner in-depth than the Signature Le Creuset.
 So Le Creuset gets a tick as safety is paramount with cast iron cooking.

 The metal knobs on both models are oven safe to 500°F.

 Putting both brands of Dutch ovens through their paces revealed that Lodge and Le Creuset enamel ovens’ heat and moisture retention properties were so close it was hardly worth a mention.
-The real difference between the two is in the design, weight, and price of equivalent size ovens.
+The real difference between the two is in the design, weight, and price of equivalent-sized ovens.

 What Lodge produces is comparable to the Le Creuset range!
 Unfortunately, not all of us can afford Le Creuset, and if this answer does come down to money.
-Those cooks among us that purchase Lodge and never own a Le Creuset are more than happy with their purchased product.
+Those cooks who purchase Lodge and never own a Le Creuset are more than happy with their purchased product.

 Is Le Creuset Dutch Oven Worth the Money?

-Remember there are many ways to use a Dutch oven, an oven like this will replace many pieces of cookware or appliances that you may not be used in your kitchen.
+Remember, there are many ways to use a Dutch oven; an oven like this will replace many pieces of cookware or appliances that you may not be using in your kitchen.

 - Fruit Bowl

-The image above is my Le Creuset and honestly, the hardest part of purchasing this Dutch oven was choosing a color!!!
+The image above is my Le Creuset, and honestly, the most challenging part of purchasing this Dutch oven was choosing a color!!!

-See where I purchased my Le Creuset Dutch oven here and check out the colors available.
+See where I purchased my Le Creuset oven and check the available colors.

 Round-Up of Lodge Dutch Ovens Reviewed!

 Are Lodge Dutch Ovens the Best?
-If you are looking for a quality piece of cookware one of the above Lodge Dutch ovens would be a great addition to your cooking arsenal…
+If you are looking for quality cookware, one of the above Lodge Dutch ovens would be a great addition to your cooking arsenal…

-Whether you are looking for a round or oval enameled cast iron Dutch oven to use in your kitchen.
-You can also serve directly from the oven to your guests as it is just as good for that as for cooking.
+Whether you are looking for a round or oval enameled cast iron Dutch oven in your kitchen, you can also serve directly from the oven to your guests as it is just as good for cooking.

-Or you after a more traditional seasoned cast-iron Dutch oven which you can use indoors, BBQ Grill, or on the campfire.
-I am certain you will find a style and size to suit your needs.
+Or are you after a more traditional seasoned cast-iron Dutch oven that you can use indoors, BBQ Grill, or on the campfire?
+You will find a style and size to suit your needs.